timrusin/Selena-Bus/README.md

 I would also hope to build this out even furtther, once it's deveolped more with Selena being the test case, so that users can be created and I can at least share it with friends and family that have new little ones in their lives as well.

 ## Technologies used:
-- React Native
+- React-Native
 - Expo
-- JS
-- Django
+- Express
-- Python
+- Mongoose
-- postgreSQL
+- MongoDB

 ## Wireframes